jsmoriss/jsm-show-registered-shortcodes/readme.txt

 == Description ==

-Show all registered shortcodes under a "Registered Shortcodes" toolbar menu item.
+Show all registered shortcodes, along with their callback functions, under a "Registered Shortcodes" toolbar menu item.

 == Installation ==